931st Air Refueling Wing

-The 931st Air Refueling Wing (931 ARW) is an Air Reserve Component (ARC) of the United States Air Force.
+The 931st Air Refueling Wing is an Air Reserve Component of the United States Air Force.
 It is assigned to the Fourth Air Force, Air Force Reserve Command, stationed at McConnell Air Force Base, Kansas.

-The 931st ARW is an associate unit with the 22d Air Refueling Wing, Air Mobility Command (AMC) and if mobilized the wing is gained by AMC.
+The 931st is an associate unit with the 22d Air Refueling Wing, Air Mobility Command (AMC) and if mobilized the wing is gained by AMC.

-Overview

 The 931st ARW is an associate unit with the active-duty 22d Air Refueling Wing and currently has about 485 personnel.
 The host unit and the 931st ARW share responsibilities for maintenance, with flying operations conducted by both units, using the inventory of 24 KC-135R Stratotankers and Boeing KC-46 Pegasus.

+Units

-The group consists of the following units:
+The wing consists of the following units: